emilwallner/Corewar/README.md

 There are different implementations of Core War.
 We choose to allow 16 operations.
 So the hexadecimals that represent 1 - 16 store a command interpreted by the cursor, **a coding byte**.
 The numbers 17 - 255 are regular digits.

+The coding byte decides how many bytes to read and what to do with them.
+In the image above, the pink player goes to the hexadecimal **0c**, 12 in decimal, telling the cursor to clone itself.
+The two bytes after, decide where the cloned cursor starts.

+Every coding bytes gives different instructions to the cursor.
+It also decides how to read the bytes and how many bytes to read.

 ![Alt text](http://g.recordit.co/XQdhVmqvrV.gif "Optional title")
 ---